suckowbiz/fuel/README.md

 #Fuel
 This software is under development.
-The system to build is a fuel consumption tracking tool based on a relation database, accessable via REST api.
+The system to build is a fuel consumption tracking tool based on a relation database, accessible via REST api.
+Motivation for this project is to have a Java EE 7 project for reference (following status quo) and for real use.

 #Development
 To build the application Maven is used to have a high degree of automation.
 Source code is developed under principles of Clean Code to ensure code quality with Java 7.
 Package organization follows Entity/Control/Boundary pattern as of presentations of Adam Bien to standardize package structure and serve business first.
 For development the web application Java EE 7 standard stack is used.
 The goal is to stay with the Java EE 7 standard as much as possible.
 Database PostgresQL serves for backend storage.